 for the jar files or exploded jar file directories that the persistence provider must examine ... .xml file.
 A URL will either be a file: URL referring to a jar file or referring to a directory ... can be obtained.
 Returns: a list of URL objects referring to jar files or directories Since: JPA 1.0

-To open and run the Spring MVC JPA tutorial project in Download and extract the project zip file: Spring MVC JPA - Maven Project (8KB) Open the project in IntelliJ IDEA: Select File > Open Project....
-Select the guestbook-spring directory and click OK.
-Define the Server: Select File > Settings
+To open and run the Spring MVC JPA tutorial project in NetBeans: Download and extract the project zip file: Spring MVC JPA - Maven Project (8KB) Open the Maven project in NetBeans: Select File > Open Project....
+Select the guestbook-spring directory and click Open Project.
+Run the project: Select

 the JDO and ObjectDB jar files into the WEB-INF/lib directory of the web application, and database support (in embedded mode) is made available.